nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
-1a.
+* 1a.
 The given cheese quantity is invalid.
   * 1a1.
 CHIM shows an error message.

-    Use case reumes at step 1.
+    Use case resumes at step 1.

 #### Use case: Input a Customer